nestauk/asf_hp_cost_estimator_model/README.md

 ## 🚀 Modelling the cost of an air source heat pump

 [Quantile regression gradient boosting regressor models](https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_quantile.html) are fitted to create prediction intervals for the cost of an air source heat pump (80% confidence intervals, by fitting models on the 10th and 90th percentile).
+A model is also fitted to predict the median cost (50th percentile).

 The target variable is the overall cost of installation and the predictors include: